SlackinJack/localai-chat/README.md

 - Text-streaming for outputs
 - Reply to conversations, load previous conversations and continue them
 - Send cURL commands
-- Image outputs (single or infinite)
+- Image outputs (single or endless)
 - Adjustable system prompt
 - Use time, location data (IP-based) to get updated and localized information
+- Utilize both CPU and GPU for image outputs (endless-mode)

 ## Planned features: